zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 <img alttext="Resource create anatomy" src="../media/top-designpatterns-resource-create/resource-create-anatomy.png"  />
 </div>

-A resource create experience usually contains:
+The resource create experience contains:
 1. Tabs with descriptive text and learn more links to switch between logical input steps
-2. Input fields divided into logical sections with concise, instructional, descriptive text for each section
+2. Input fields divided into logical sections with concise, instructional text for each section
-3. Footer navigation with buttons to navigate tabs and submit form
+3. Footer navigation with buttons to navigate to previous and next tabs and submit the form

 ### Design Principles

 Follow these recommendations when designing your Create form:

 1. Single, full screen blade.
-2. Logical steps using the existing Tabs control.
+2. Logical steps provided by the existing `Tabs` control.
 3. Easily and freely navigate between tabs.
 4. Include descriptive and supportive text.
 5. Ability to quickly deploy resources with minimal input.